0Hughman0/pyredditformatbot/comment.tmplt.md

 {issues_str}

-If I am correct then please follow [these instructions](https://www.reddit.com/r/learnpython/wiki/faq#wiki_how_do_i_format_code.3F) to fix your code formatting.
+If I am correct then please try to follow [these instructions](https://www.reddit.com/r/learnpython/wiki/faq#wiki_how_do_i_format_code.3F) to fix up your post formatting.
+This will help people help you.
 Thanks!

 ___